Open Cell Foam Vs Closed Cell Foam: What’s the Difference?

 USA.
 COLDWATER, MI – September 18, 2019

-In closed-cell foam, the gas forms discrete pockets; each completely surrounded by the solid material and are sealed, so air does not get inside the structure at all.
-Closed cell foams are more frequently used from various industries including construction, packaging, marine, electronics, automotive, and medical.
+With closed-cell foam, gas forms discrete pockets, each completely surrounded by solid material and sealed off, so air can not pass through.
+Closed cell foams are most frequently found in construction, packaging, marine, electronics, automotive, and medical.

-In open-cell foam, gas pockets connect to each other and the cell walls are broken allowing air to occupy the space.
+With open-cell foam, gas pockets connect to each other and the cell walls are broken, allowing air to occupy the space.

-Air pass through: Closed cell foams do not allow air to flow through the foam.
-Open cell foams will allow air to pass through the material
+Air pass through: Closed cell foam does not allow air to flow through, whereas, open cell foams allow air to pass through the material.

-Insulation: Closed cell foams will have a higher R-value (better insulation value) at the same density and thickness as an open cell foam
+Insulation: Closed cell foams have a higher R-value (better insulation value) at the same density and thickness as an open cell foam.

-Moisture: Closed cell foams will absorb less moisture than an open cell foam – measured as percentage
+Moisture: Closed cell foam will absorb less moisture than an open cell foam, measured as percentages.